VBGI/herbs/herbs/docs/sphinx/en/source/http_api.rst

 Description of server response
 ------------------------------

 The server response is a `JSON-formatted`_ text transferred via HTTP-protocol and having the following attributes:

 .. _JSON-formatted: http://www.json.org

-- **errors** |---| array of errors (each error is a string) occurred during search request evaluation;
+- **errors** |---| array of errors (each error is a string) occurred during search request processing;
-- **warnings** |---| array of warnings (each warning is a string) occurred during search request evaluation;
+- **warnings** |---| array of warnings (each warning is a string) occurred during search request processing;
 - **data** |---| array of structured data, i.e. result of the search query.

 .. note::

-    Warnings are informative messages used to tell the user whats happened during interaction with the database in an unexpected way:
-    e.g. which search parameters contradict each other, which parameters were ignored, which parameters weren't recognized by the system etc.
+    Warnings are informative messages that are intended to tell the user what went in an unexpected way during interaction with the database: e.g. which search parameters contradict each other, which parameters were ignored, which parameters weren't recognized by the system etc.